Ceramic Dictionary

 Brown-red with: Manganese as the over shade: Brown strong as the over shade.

 Brown strong with: Manganese as the over shade.
-Brown strong as an over shade, of many colors.
-Brown strong as an under shade, of many colors.
+Brown strong as an over shade with many colors.
+Brown strong as an under shade with many colors.

 Green dirty with: Green strong as an over shade: